 Ryanair's operations have grown rapidly since it pioneered the low-fares operating model in Europe in the early 1990s.
-Ryanair intends to continue to expand its fleet and add new destinations and additional flights, with the goal of increasing Ryanair's booked passenger volumes to approximately 200 million passengers per annum over the next 5 or 6 years, an increase of approximately 35 per cent. from the approximately 149 million passengers booked in the 2020 fiscal year.
+Ryanair intends to continue to expand its fleet and add new destinations and additional flights.
+In September 2021, Ryanair increased its booked passenger target to approximately 225 million passengers per annum by fiscal year 2026.
 However, no assurance can be given that this target will be met.
 If growth in passenger traffic and Ryanair's revenues do not keep pace with the planned expansion of its fleet, Ryanair could suffer from overcapacity and its results of operations and financial condition (including its ability to fund scheduled purchases of the new aircraft and related debt repayments) could be materially adversely affected.